splunk/public-o11y-docs/sp-oncall/get-started/user-role.rst

 #.
 Use the Manual Take On-Call feature for last-minute coverage: For unplanned absences such as a doctor appointment, the take on-call button can be used to cover another user's shift until they take it back or the shift ends.
    - On mobile:

       #.
 Navigate to the home screen
       #.
 Click “View All” below teammates currently On-Call
       #.
 Click the “Take shift” button
       You are now on call until the end of the user's shift unless they take it back.

    - In the web interface:

       #.
 Navigate to the People pane.
       #.
 Locate the user who needs last-minute coverage.
       #.
 Select the user.
       #.
 Click the “Take Shift” button
          You are now on call until the end of the user's shift unless they take it back.

 #.
 Take action on an incident you are paged for: There are several different actions you can take on an incident you are paged for.
-The various actions are described below: Quick video on incident actions on the Web UI & Mobile UI!
+The various actions are as follows:
-Acknowledge: This will stop the incident from actively paging and continuing through the escalation policy.
+    - Acknowledge: This will stop the incident from actively paging and continuing through the escalation policy.
 An acknowledgment signifies that you are aware of an incident and are taking action on it.
-Resolve: Once the incident is resolved within the monitoring tool it can be resolved within Splunk On-Call.
+    - Resolve: Once the incident is resolved within the monitoring tool it can be resolved within Splunk On-Call.
 Once resolved any new alert of the same type will create a new incident.
-Reroute: If the incident needs to be addressed by another user or directed to a different escalation policy the reroute option allows you to do this.
+    - Reroute: If the incident needs to be addressed by another user or directed to a different escalation policy the reroute option allows you to do this.
-Snooze: If the incident is not urgent and can wait before being address you can snooze it for a specified amount of time using the snooze option.
+    - Snooze: If the incident is not urgent and can wait before being address you can snooze it for a specified amount of time using the snooze option.
 The incident will page users again after the amount of time selected is up.
-Add Responders/Conference Bridge: If more eyes are needed on an incident and/or a Conference Bridge is needed to troubleshoot the incident, you can click the Add Responders icon and send out a page to desired users or particular escalation policies.
+    - Add Responders/Conference Bridge: If more eyes are needed on an incident and/or a Conference Bridge is needed to troubleshoot the incident, you can click the Add Responders icon and send out a page to desired users or particular escalation policies.
-Chat: Chat in the incident timeline to collaborate with teammates use @ to notify specific users use @@ to notify a specific team
+    - Chat: Chat in the incident timeline to collaborate with teammates
-User Onboarding Checklist
+       - use @ to notify specific users
+       - use @@ to notify a specific team